Uranium Dicarbide SDS

 Acute exposure: Radiation affects the eye by inducing acute inflammation of the conjunctiva and the cornea.
 The most sensitive part of the eye is the crystalline lens.
 A late effect of eye irradiation is cataract formation.
 It may begin anywhere from 6 months to several years after a single exposure.
 Cataract formation begins at the posterior pole of the lens and continues until the entire lens has been affected.
 Growth of the opacity may stop at any point.
 The rate of growth and the degree of opacity are dependent upon the dose of radiation.

 Chronic exposure: Repeated or prolonged exposure to alpha radiation may result in cataract formation, as described above.
-Of the well-documented late effects of radiation on man, leukemia and cataracts have been observed at doses lower than those producing skin scarring and cancer or bone tumors.
+Of the well-documented late effects of radiation on man, leukemia, and cataracts have been observed at doses lower than those producing skin scarring and cancer or bone tumors.
 The lens of the eye should be a critical organ.

 • Ingestion